STMicroelectronics/BlueSTSDK_Python/README.md

 ### Note
-Currently only a subset of the features is implemented: Temperature, Humidity, Pressure, Accelerometer, Gyroscope, and Magnetometer.
+Currently only a subset of the features is implemented: Switch, Proximity, Accelerometer, Gyroscope, Magnetometer, Pressure, Humidity, Temperature, Second Temperature, Stepper Motor, and Proximity Gesture.
 Future releases of the Python SDK will cover all the abovementioned features.